-From the 17th century, Japanese noble scholars adopted western knowledge of cannons, medical science and natural science, especially natural history.
+From the 17th century, Japanese noble scholars adopted Western knowledge of cannons, medical science, and natural science, especially natural history.

-Dutch art played a very important role in cultivating an understanding Western rationale, while Dutch maps gave the Japanese a new recognition of the world at the end of 19th century, when modern civilization began to be absorbed in earnest.
+Dutch art played a very important role in cultivating an understanding of Western rationale, while Dutch maps gave the Japanese a new recognition of the world at the end of the 19th century, when modern civilization began to be absorbed in earnest.

 In 1634, the shogun commanded the construction of an island in the Bay of Nagasaki on which all the Portuguese traders could be assembled together in one place.
 Legend has it that when asked what shape the island was to take, the shogun spread out his fan in reply.
 The island was called Deshima, which literally means 'projecting island'.
 The Portuguese were settled as soon as the work was completed in 1636.
-Their residence was, however, of short duration, as in 1639 they, along with all other Westerners with the exception of the Dutch, were banned from Japan for good.
+Their residence was, however, of short duration, as in 1639 they, along with all other Westerners except the Dutch, were banned from Japan for good.
 In 1641, the Dutch were in their turn forced to move to Deshima, and remained there together with the Chinese until Japan was opened up in 1853.
 According to the measurements taken by Engelbert Kaempfer, who arrived on Deshima in 1690, the maximum length amounted to 263 and the width to 82 paces, resulting in an area of 14,876 m², comparable to that of the Dam in Amsterdam.
 The island was connected to the mainland by a wooden drawbridge (Ichi-no-Mon).
 By this bridge was built a strong guardhouse, which served as the entrance to the island.
 The second entrance to the island was the Watergate (Ni-no-Mon), which was built at one of the short sides of the fanshape.
 A fence of wooden planks, covered over and topped with a double row of sharp stakes completely enclosed the island.

 In the initial stages, the life of the Dutch on Deshima was far from pleasant.
 They were under the constant supervision of Japanese district wardens and official spies.
 During the day there were gate-keepers, at night their duty was taken over by 'mawariban'.
 Particularly welcome of course was the arrival of Dutch ships.
 During the hustle of unloading and loading the ships the inhabitants of Deshima could forget their boredom, while moreover, they learned the latest news from their native country and the colonies.

 Despite the enormous costs involved in maintaining a foothold in Japan, the first hundred years were quite profitable to the V.O.C.
-By the beginning of the eighteenth century profits were steadily decreasing and the number of ships visiting Nagasaki did not exceed one or two a year.
+By the beginning of the eighteenth-century profits were steadily decreasing and the number of ships visiting Nagasaki did not exceed one or two a year.
 Before the turn of the century the Netherlands were occupied by the French, and the English had taken advantage of the situation by taking over the administration of the Dutch East Indies in 1811.
 Thus, during the first twenty years of the nineteenth century there had been a steady decline in trade contacts, which then came to a complete standstill.
 The 'Nederlandse Handel Maatschappij' (Netherlands Trading Company) which had taken over all the V.O.C's interests after the Napoleonic period, was not interested in Deshima.
 Therefore, the Dutch trading post in Japan was kept on for mainly political reasons.